-On February 1, 2021, the Company closed an underwritten public offering (the "Underwritten Public Offering") of 4,428 shares of common stock (which included the full exercise of the underwriters' over allotment option) for gross proceeds of approximately \$28,800, before deducting the underwriting discounts and commissions and other offering expenses.
-The offer and sale of common stock in the ATM Offering and the Underwritten Public Offering were made pursuant to the Company's shelf registration statement.
+On February 1, 2021, the Company closed an underwritten public offering (the "Underwritten Public Offering") of 4,428 shares of common stock (which included the full exercise of the underwriters' over-allotment option) for gross proceeds of approximately \$28,800, before deducting the underwriting discounts and commissions and other offering expenses.
+The offer and sale of common stock in the Underwritten Public Offering were made pursuant to the Company's shelf registration statement.

-Because of the recent outbreak of COVID-19, there is significant uncertainty surrounding the potential impact on our results of operations and cash flows.
-We are proactively taking steps to increase available cash on hand including, but not limited to, targeted reductions in discretionary operating expenses and capital expenditures.
+Because of the COVID-19 pandemic, there continues to be significant uncertainty surrounding the potential impact on our results of operations and cash flows.
+During 2021 and 2022, we proactively took steps to increase available cash on hand including, but not limited to, targeted reductions in discretionary operating expenses and capital expenditures.

-The Company believes that its available working capital, anticipated level of future revenues, expected cash flows from operations and available borrowings under its revolving credit facility with Happalim will provide sufficient funds to cover capital requirements through at least May 12, 2022.
+The Company believes that its available working capital, anticipated level of future revenues, expected cash flows from operations and available borrowings under its revolving credit facility with Hapoalim will provide sufficient funds to cover capital requirements through at least August 9, 2023.